pvcraven/web-development-class/source/semester_2/07_setup_amazon_db/setup_amazon_db.rst

 create tables, see what's in it, run ad-hoc SQL.

 We are going to
 connect via `MySQL Workbench`_.
-It requires registration and it is a pain to find the download link.
-Go to Scholar and download from the link I have at the top of that page so you don't have to go through that pain.
+You can download it from the site or go to Scholar and download from the link on resources.
+The site is a bit confusing.
+Download the 64-bit version, and don't bother to register.

 .. _MySQL Workbench: https://www.mysql.com/products/workbench/